openresty/openresty/README.markdown

 ```

 [Back to TOC](#table-of-contents)
 Additional Features
 ===================

-In additional to the standard nginx core features, this bundle also supports the following:
+In addition to the standard nginx core features, this bundle also supports the following:

 [Back to TOC](#table-of-contents)